Planck 2013 results. I. Overview of products and scientific results: CMB Science Products

-Removing the best-fitting extragalactic foreground model, and combining the multiple frequencies, we obtain the CMB temperature power spectrum shown in Fig.~\ref{fig:cmb_planck}. \Planck\ has now measured the first seven acoustic peaks to high precision.
-For comparison, we show in Fig.~\ref{fig:cmb_smica} a power spectrum estimated from the SMICA CMB map discussed in Section~\ref{sec:CMBmapNG}.
+Removing the best-fitting extragalactic foreground model and combining multiple frequencies, we obtain the CMB temperature power spectrum shown in Fig.~\ref{fig:cmb_planck}. \Planck\ measures the first seven acoustic peaks to high precision.
+For comparison, we show in Fig.~\ref{fig:cmb_smica} a power spectrum estimated from the SMICA CMB map discussed in Sect.~\ref{subsec:CMBmapNG}.

-To test the robustness of the \Planck\ power spectrum, we perform null tests between different detectors within a frequency band, between different surveys, and between frequency bands.
-To test the likelihood formalism, we perform a suite of tests modifying aspects including the foreground modeling, beam treatment, and angular range considered; we check that they have minimal effect on cosmological parameters.
-We also check that the same results are obtained using an independent power spectrum pipeline.
+To test the robustness of the \Planck\ power spectrum, we perform null tests between different detectors within a frequency band, between different Surveys, and between frequency bands.
+To test the likelihood formalism, we perform a suite of tests modifying aspects including the foreground modeling, beam treatment, and angular range considered.
+We check that they have minimal effect on cosmological parameters, and also check that the same results are obtained using two independent power spectrum pipelines \citep{planck2013-p08}.

-The most current version of the \Planck\ likelihood software is made available with the 2013 data release, together with the multi-frequency power spectra, the best-fitting CMB power spectrum, and the maps and masks used to construct the power spectrum and likelihood.
+The current version of the \Planck\ likelihood software is made available with the 2013 data release, together with the multi-frequency power spectra, the best-fitting CMB power spectrum, and the maps and masks used to construct the power spectrum and likelihood.